mapbox/mapbox-gl-draw/API.md

 `Draw.modes.DIRECT_SELECT === 'direct_select'`

-Lets you select, delete, and drag vertices.
+Lets you select, delete, and drag vertices; and drag features.

 `direct_select` mode does not apply to point features, because they have no vertices.